hphelion/documentation/network-quickstart.md

 ### Key Terms ### {#terms}

-**Floating IP Addresses**: On-demand, public IP addresses on a network.
-With HP Cloud, you can allocate several floating IP addresses and assign them to virtual servers.

-**Network**: Allows you to define network connectivity and addressing in the Cloud, providing "networking as a service" between interface devices managed by other HP Public Cloud, such as compute.
+**Network**: An isolated L2 segment, analogous to VLAN in the physical networking world.
+A network allows you to define network connectivity and addressing in the Cloud, providing "networking as a service" between interface devices managed by other HP Public Cloud, such as compute.

+**Subnet**: A block of v4 or v6 IP addresses and associated configuration state.

+Contains IP address blocks that assign IP addresses to virtual servers.
+In addition, a subnet can have a gateway, a list of DNS name servers, and host routes.
+Information provided by DHCP is pushed to servers with interfaces associated with the subnet.

 **Port**: A connection point for attaching a single device, such as a virtual server's NIC, to a virtual network.
 The port describes the associated network configuration, such as the MAC and IP addresses to be used by the attached device.